-- Ability to calculate spatial transformations in 3D space using vector mathematics - Knowledge of major components of VR hardware, including headsets, controllers, and sensors - Awareness of general VR hardware and software limitations and requirements - Familiarity with advancements in VR technologies, hardware, and design principles - Familiarity with emerging VR development techniques, frameworks, and tools
+- Demonstrate knowledge of major components of VR hardware, including headsets, controllers, and sensors. - Maintain an awareness of general VR hardware and software limitations and requirements. - Research advancements in VR technologies, hardware, and design principles. - Experiment with emerging VR development techniques, frameworks, and tools.